giuliacalvi/msc-thesis-modal-constructions/README.md

 ## Data

-The datasets used in this project are not included due to licensing restrictions (itTenTen20, Sketch Engine).
+The full corpus data used in this project is not included due to licensing restrictions (itTenTen20, Sketch Engine).

-The experiments rely on corpus data extracted from the itTenTen20 corpus (Sketch Engine), a large web-based corpus of Italian.
+The experiments rely on data extracted from the itTenTen20 corpus (Sketch Engine), a large web-based corpus of Italian.
 The corpus is lemmatized and part-of-speech tagged, and was queried using Corpus Query Language (CQL).

 Modal–infinitive constructions were extracted using queries targeting sequences in which a modal verb (*dovere*, *potere*, *volere*) is immediately followed by an infinitive (tagged as `VMN0000`).
 Concordance lines were exported from Sketch Engine, including reference, left context, the key-word-in-context (modal + infinitive), and right context.

 Due to export limitations, a maximum of 10,000 concordance lines per query was retrieved.
 Sentence-level data was reconstructed by merging context fields (left, KWIC, right) and removing annotation markup.

-For different tasks, datasets were constructed as follows:
+### Included derived datasets

+This repository includes **processed outputs from collostructional analyses**, which serve as input to the modeling tasks:

+- `colldov_out.csv` – Simple Collexeme Analysis results for *dovere*
+- `collpot_out.csv` – Simple Collexeme Analysis results for *potere*
+- `collvol_out.csv` – Simple Collexeme Analysis results for *volere*
+- `covar_out.csv` – Covarying Collexeme Analysis results across modal constructions

+These datasets were generated in R and contain association scores used to define:
+- ranked lists of infinitives (for infinitive prediction)
+- modal–infinitive association patterns (for modal prediction)

+### Task-specific dataset construction

-- **Collostructional clustering**: based on the most strongly attracted infinitives for each modal, identified via collostructional analysis; for each collexeme, concordance lines were retrieved from the corpus using targeted CQL queries of the form *modal + infinitive*, and used to build context-based representations
+- **Collostructional clustering**: based on the most strongly attracted infinitives for each modal, identified via collostructional analysis; for each collexeme, concordance lines were retrieved using targeted CQL queries of the form *modal + infinitive*, and used to build context-based representations
 - **Prediction tasks**: balanced datasets of modal–infinitive constructions were created by sampling concordance lines for each modal
 - **Sentence similarity**: a large background corpus was constructed through repeated random exports (shuffle option), combined with targeted exports for the modal verbs to ensure sufficient coverage of modal–infinitive constructions

-Collostructional analysis was conducted separately using R, and its results (e.g., lists of strongly attracted collexemes) are used as input for clustering and modeling tasks.
+Collostructional analysis was conducted separately in R, and its outputs are used as input for the clustering and modeling tasks implemented in this repository.

 ### Reproducibility